rollup/plugins/packages/commonjs/README.md

 `false` will entirely prevent wrapping and hoist all files.
 This may still work depending on the nature of cyclic dependencies but will often cause problems.

-You can also provide a [minimatch pattern](https://github.com/isaacs/minimatch), or array of patterns, to only specify a subset of files which should be wrapped in functions for proper `require` semantics.
+You can also provide a [picomatch pattern](https://github.com/micromatch/picomatch), or array of patterns, to only specify a subset of files which should be wrapped in functions for proper `require` semantics.

-`"debug"` works like `"auto"` but after bundling, it will display a warning containing a list of ids that have been wrapped which can be used as minimatch pattern for fine-tuning or to avoid the potential race conditions mentioned for `"auto"`.
+`"debug"` works like `"auto"` but after bundling, it will display a warning containing a list of ids that have been wrapped which can be used as picomatch pattern for fine-tuning or to avoid the potential race conditions mentioned for `"auto"`.

 ### `dynamicRequireTargets`